mflatt/expander/README.txt

    Runs the examples/tests in "demo.rkt".
 The tests are not remotely complete, but they're a quick and useful sanity check.
-The "demo.rkt" module uses the somewhat internal interface exported by `main`, where the expansion, compilation, and evaluation aer less overloaded and more controlable.
+The "demo.rkt" module uses the somewhat internal interface exported by `main`, where the expansion, compilation, and evaluation are less overloaded and more controlable.

    Use the "bootstrap-demo.rkt" when running in an older version of